 Only officers who have successfully completed department-approved training may be issued and carry an ECW.
-Officers will have the option to carry the ECW, and if carried, then an impact weapon will be an optional carry for uniformed officers.
-However, a baton ring will be mandatory carry and a straight baton will be accessible in the officer's vehicle.
-All uniformed personnel who are issued an ECW will carry it when on duty and in uniform.
+All uniformed personnel who are issued an ECW will carry it when on duty and in uniform, unless required to secure the ECW while in a secure facility or location.